Fatigue

 But fatigue can also build up very slowly, so slowly that you do not notice it.
 This can make it hard to tell what’s normal for you.

 As an invisible symptom, it is sometimes a hard thing to explain to others.
-But it’s important to remember that fatigue is not a personal failing and is nothing to be embarrassed about.
+But it’s important to remember that fatigue is not your fault and is nothing to be embarrassed about.

 Fatigue in IBD study participant